Join Mejuri+ and get 10% off your first order.Sign Up

 Introduction

 Modern slavery is a term used to encompass slavery, servitude, forced and compulsory labour, bonded and child labour and human trafficking.
 Modern slavery is a crime and a violation of fundamental human rights.
-Globally, modern slavery is thought to affect close to 50 million people1.
+Globally, modern slavery is thought to affect close to 50 million people.
 Human trafficking describes when a person arranges or facilitates the travel of another person with a view to that person being exploited.

 The purpose of this policy is to make it explicitly clear that Mejuri Inc. and its affiliates (“Mejuri”) shall prevent and eliminate Modern Slavery and Human Trafficking in its operations, value chain, and in other business relationships.